Matt Olson Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Marlins pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.11).
+- The Marlins have the 19th-ranked team ERA among all MLB pitching staffs (4.43).

-- The Marlins give up the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to give up 27 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Cabrera makes the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched.
+- Hoeing makes his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.